Order of approximation

 In science, engineering, and other quantitative disciplines, order of approximation refers to formal or informal expressions for how accurate an approximation is in terms of the number of parameters used to construct the approximation.
-This article focuses on the approximation of smooth real-valued functions of one variable - the notion extends to functions between other spaces, such as between Euclidean spaces of varying dimension.
+This article focuses on the approximation of smooth real-valued functions of one variable – the notion extends to functions between other spaces, such as between Euclidean spaces of varying dimension.

-Usage in science and engineering
+Formal expressions

-In formal expressions, the ordinal number used before the word order refers to the highest power in the series expansion used in the approximation.
-The expressions: a zeroth-order approximation, a first-order approximation, a second-order approximation, and so forth are used as fixed phrases.
-The expression a zero-order approximation is also common.
-Cardinal numerals are occasionally used in expressions like an order-zero approximation, an order-one approximation, etc.
+In science and engineering, it is common to approximate a function by applying a series expansion such as a Taylor series, and then discarding terms with higher powers of the variable.
+The order of the approximation is the highest power term that is kept.
+For example, one can refer to a zeroth-order approximation, a first-order approximation, a second-order approximation, etc. Variations such as zero-order approximation and order-zero approximation are also seen.